 Goetta comes sold in a large sausage loaf shape, and to prepare it, you slice it up and fry it on both sides until it’s crispy.
 Today it’s served in the Cincinnati area as a breakfast meat, sometimes paired with a dollop of applesauce.

-Marionberry Pie in Oregon
+3. Oregon: Marionberry Pie

 Blackberries are delicious, but also pretty common.
 Marionberries, though, are only found in Oregon.

 A cross between Chehalem and Olallie blackberries, marionberries were first bred at Oregon State University as part of a berry-developing partnership with the U.S. Department of Agriculture in the early 1900s, NPR reports.
 They’re somehow simultaneously tart, sweet and a little savory — and yes, they make for an excellent pie.
-Plus, given how soft marionberries are, they are unable to be safely shipped out of the area, making them the ultimate regional food.
+Plus, given how soft marionberries are, they cannot be safely shipped out of the area, making them the ultimate regional food.

 Marionberry pie is so locally popular that there is a resolution to make it the official state pie of Oregon.
 We approve.